Jas0nOW/ltl-booking/docs/DECISIONS.md

 - This implementation prioritizes clarity and a workable Phase 2 delivery.
 Future improvements may include caching computed availability per-day, improving concurrency controls, and returning aggregated availability across staff (e.g., next N slots across all staff sorted by time).
 - Tests and QA checks for the availability engine are pending (see TODO list).

+Commit 10 decisions (Resource Model):

+- An appointment in Phase 2c is associated with exactly one resource (e.g., a specific room or a piece of equipment).
+The `lazy_appointment_resources` table therefore only contains `appointment_id` and `resource_id`.
+- Future enhancements (Phase 4) may allow an appointment to use multiple resources or resources with a capacity greater than one, which would require changes to this table and the availability logic.
+For now, we are keeping it simple.

+Commit 11 decisions (Service ↔ Resource mapping):

+- Services can be mapped to a set of allowed resources via the `lazy_service_resources` table.
+If a service has no mappings, it is considered compatible with any resource.
+When computing availability for a service, only resources allowed for that service are considered for blocking.